arnebreusing/ab-motion-tools/README.md

 ### ab-deselectChilds.jsx
 Deselects all currently selected layers in your composition that already have a parent.
 Works very similar to selectAllUnParented.jsx but does not completely destroy your previous selection (e.g. via label selection).

+### ab-keepStrokeWidth.jsx
+Applies to all strokes* of selected shape layers the maintain stroke width expression and asks for a new stroke width.
+\*only on first level

 ### ab-makeGrid.jsx
 Automatically split up a layer into a grid.
 More infos: https://tmblr.co/ZJNKTy2kPplpZ